What is Amazon CloudWatch?

 The rest of this section introduces the key concepts and terms that will help you understand what you need to do to monitor your resources and applications.

-The Getting Set Up with CloudWatch section walks you through the process of signing up for AWS and setting up the CloudWatch command-line interface (CLI).
+The Getting Set Up with CloudWatch section walks you through the process of signing up for AWS and setting up the AWS and CloudWatch command-line interfaces (CLI).
 The Getting Started with CloudWatch section walks you through the process of publishing metrics, getting statistics, and setting alarms.